-Flashing the Raspberry Pi Pico or Pico 2 using a pre-built binary image is by far the easiest path to getting started with development on this platform.
+Flashing the Raspberry Pico using a pre-built binary image is by far the easiest path to getting started with development on the Raspberry Pico.
 Binary images contain the virtual machine image and all of the necessary components to run your application.

-Download the latest release image for Raspberry Pi Pico or Raspberry Pi Pico 2.
+Download the latest release image for Raspberry Pico.

 '''

-Atomvm-<raspberry-pico-board>-<atomvm-version>.uf2
+Atomvm-<raspberry-pico-soc>-<atomvm-version>.uf2

 '''